The following recipe and photography was provided by recipe developer and food photographer, Ashley Durand of Plate & Pen.

-Eggplant is a common as a substitute for noodles in lasagna, but I prefer zucchini because it holds its texture without getting mushy.
-To make serving even easier, I roll the cheesy filling inside the zucchini planks so my dinner guests can east as much or as little as they want!
+Eggplant is a common substitute for noodles in lasagna, but I prefer zucchini because it holds its texture without getting mushy.
+To make serving even easier, I roll the cheesy filling inside the zucchini planks so my dinner guests can eat as much or as little as they want!

 Besides the assembly, there’s not much to this recipe, but if you can get your hands on a rotisserie chicken, it’ll make your life that much easier!
 All you have to do is shred the meat and mix it into the cheese filing for the roll ups.

 - 3 large zucchini, ends trimmed and sliced to 1/4-inch thick planks